ubik76/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 In this section, you will set up the foundation (for example network, scheduler, ...) required to build the ParallelCluster config file in the next section.

-{{% notice info %}}Don't skip these steps, it is important to follow each step sequentially, copy paste and run these commands
+Don't skip these steps, it is important to follow each step sequentially, copy paste and run these commands
-{{% /notice %}}

 Retrieve network information and set environment variables.
 In these steps you will also be writing these environment variables into a file in your working directory which can be sourced and set again in case you logout of the session.